ConvLab/ConvLab-3/convlab/policy/mle/README.md

 Other hyperparameters such as learning rate or number of epochs can be set in the config.json file.

+We provide a model trained on multiwoz21 on hugging-face: https://huggingface.co/ConvLab/mle-policy-multiwoz21

 ## Evaluation

 Evaluation on the validation data set takes place during training.